 |

-Any number of modules can be listed in a require declaration;
+Any number of modules can be listed in a require

-any number of require declarations can appear in a module
+declarations can appear in a module

 body; they can appear anywhere in the module body;2 and macros can expand to

-require declarations.
-Mutually recursive requires
+declarations.
+Mutually recursive require

 are not allowed (i.e., the module-import graph must be acyclic).

-Given the above module, evaluating (require "face.scm") in
+Given the above module, evaluating (require "face.scm")

 the read-eval-print loop will display a face.
 In other words,

-require executes the expressions in a module, as well as
+executes the expressions in a module, as well as

 evaluating the module's definitions.
 However, a module is executed